Guidelines for M.A.C.P. and D.Min. Students

 - phone: 919-660-3541

-Once I receive your request—and, ideally, a sentence or two outlining any specific concerns (“I can’t seem to put together a coherent argument,” “I don’t know how to write an exegesis,” etc.)—I will pass your information on to one of our tutors, who will then directly contact and assist you.
+Once I receive your request—and, ideally, a sentence or two outlining any specific concerns (“I can’t seem to put together a coherent argument,” “I don’t know how to write an exegesis,” etc.)—I will either reply myself or pass your information on to one of our tutors, who will then directly contact and assist you.

 You may want to talk through a paper on the phone or email back and forth.
-Generally, if we are working with you via email, we like to use the “review” functions for a Microsoft Word document that allow us to “track changes” and make marginal comments on what you have written.
-(If you are not familiar with these functions in a Word document, I would be happy to assist you.)
+Generally, if we are working with you via email, we like to use the “review” functions for a Microsoft Word document—these allow us to “track changes” and make marginal comments on what you have written.
+(If you are not familiar with these functions in a Word document, we can assist you.)

 If you feel you work well with your tutor and want to continue the relationship for future assignments, feel free to contact your tutor directly.
 If you would like to be referred to a different tutor, contact me.